rafaelstjf/tweets_searcher/README.md

 ## Context

-I created this script to download search for tweets about symptoms in the context of covid.
+I created this script to download search for tweets about symptoms in the covid's context.
 It does a "cartesian product" of the symptoms and keywords, all of that using the Tweepy API.
 It's a very simple script for personal use, but feel free to adapt it to your case of study and use as you wish.

 ### Requirements